petergarety/gdrive-mcp/README.md

-# GDrive MCP Server
+# GDrive MCP Server by Peter Garety

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that provides AI assistants with secure access to Google Docs.
-Deploy it to Cloudflare Workers for global scale or run it locally for personal use.
+A Model Context Protocol (MCP) server that provides AI assistants with secure access to your Google Docs.
+Run it locally for personal use or deploy it to Cloudflare Workers for global scale.

-## ✨ Features
+## ✨ Key Features

-- 🔐 **Secure OAuth2 Authentication** with Google
+- 🔐 **Service Account Authentication** with Google Workspace
 - 📖 **Read Google Docs** content and metadata
 - ✏️ **Create and Update** documents
 - 🔍 **Search** through your documents
 - 📑 **Tab Support** - work with multi-tab documents
 - 📋 **Heading Navigation** - find and modify content under specific headings
 - ☁️ **Cloudflare Workers** deployment ready
-- 🖥️ **Local stdio** transport for Claude Desktop
+- 🖥️ **Local stdio** transport for Cursor and Claude Desktop
 - 🚀 **Fast and Scalable** serverless architecture
 - 🛡️ **Type-safe** TypeScript implementation